apaciuk/rails-7-saas-jumpstart-light/README.md

 * Hotwire

-4. $ rails hotwire:install
+4. $ rails hotwire:install  (dont overwrite, request js module declared in root .ts file )

 5. $ bin/rails db:migrate:reset

 6. Is set up to send basic user signup mail with Gmail, alter smtp or other mail credentials (.env, application_mailer, devise.rb & development.rb), then test signup confirmation emails by signing up & confirming user email
 As above be sure to copy .env.example > .env and enter details, or adapt to suit yours.
 (2 factor auth Google accs req an App password for the device registered there and being used, not the normal password)

 7. $ rails dev:cache (check/toggle, must be cached, if not run again)

 ## Optional

-8. $ rails stimulus_reflex:install (extra config needed see link above)
+8. $ rails stimulus_reflex:install (extra config needed see link [https://docs.stimulusreflex.com/])

 # Optional